Find Schools

 $21,625 Avg Student Debt

-If you don’t receive financial aid, you can expect a bill for $56,500 to cover tuition and fees at NYU.
-The school does not offer an in-state discount.
+If you want to attend NYU, expect to pay an average of $56,500 in tuition and fees.
+Of course, this could be reduced if you receive financial aid.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $21,625 in student loans.

 #5